How Apple can rebuff Amazon’s growing Alexa threat in 2018

 If Apple — the world’s largest company — can’t spare the resources to make an affordable new Siri product, it could roll out the full version of Siri to its least expensive device, the $150 Apple TV.
 Or Apple could drop the price of an existing “full Siri” device, such as the iPod touch.
 But will that really work, particularly given how much Apple has downplayed these products in its lineup?

 The better option would be to create a brand new “full Siri” product to hit a lower price point, and for once, let insane margins be damned.
-It goes without saying that Apple could sell millions of units of a $100 Siri speaker roughly akin to the popular Echo Dot, or a $150 Siri alarm clock like the Echo Spot, even while each commands a solid premium over Amazon’s version.
+It goes without saying that Apple could sell millions of units of a $100 Siri speaker roughly akin to the popular Echo Dot, or a $150 Siri alarm clock like the Echo Spot, even while maintaining a solid premium over Amazon’s version.
 Just like the iPod shuffle, this sort of “inexpensive” product wouldn’t need to be Apple’s flagship — just something to get new customers in the door, and let existing customers have an affordable way to spread Apple products across their homes.

 2. Improving the quality and depth of Siri services

-Apple doesn’t have a choice on this one: if it doesn’t markedly improve Siri’s quality of services this year, even affordable new Siri devices won’t be able to compete with Alexa.
+Apple doesn’t have a choice on this one: If it doesn’t markedly improve Siri’s quality of services this year, even affordable new Siri devices won’t be able to compete with Alexa.
 Whether it’s due to Siri team departures, bad licensing deals, or other factors, it’s clear that bad things have been going on behind the scenes with Siri’s cloud-based “brain.”
 Far too often, the service is unable to respond reliably to certain requests, only in part because it’s misinterpreting words it previously understood.
 What’s the point of an AI assistant if you have to repeat yourself several times, then give up due to failure?

 Apple did a good job in 2017 of making Siri’s voices sound smoother, and it continues to lead the AI assistant world in multilingual support.
 But Siri continues to have problems processing common natural language requests.
 You might ask it to play a song by an artist, only to hear it dial a phone contact with a similar name.
 Or you might ask for directions to a restaurant, then see it display map or even web results for something completely unrelated.
 There are so many problems with the way Siri parses requests, it’s hard to know where to begin fixing them.